-As a distinguished research and teaching institution Carleton has a responsibility to lead and act decisively in addressing the challenges arising from Climate Change and the challenge that this presents.
+As a distinguished research and teaching institution, Carleton has a responsibility to lead and act decisively in addressing the challenges arising from climate change and the barriers that this presents.

-Carleton University developed its first Sustainability Strategic Plan in 2014, which saw the university adopt a number of sustainability commitments and actions.
-This built on previous work which focused on improved recycling and energy performance.
-The first office devoted to campus operational sustainability formed in 2014.
+Carleton University developed its first Sustainability Strategic Plan in 2014, which saw the university adopt several sustainability commitments and actions.
+This built on previous work, which focused on improved recycling and energy performance.
+The first office devoted to campus operational sustainability was formed in 2014.

 Our vision is to be one of the top universities in Canada contributing to society in a way that delivers on our ‘here for good’ campaign and enriches and transforms lives.

-We are already privileged to home some of the great environmental and climate changes thinkers including, the Canada Research Chair (CRC) in Climate Change Impacts/Adaptation in Northern Canada, and scientists leading the next the IPCC (Intergovernmental Panel on Climate Change) Special Report on the Ocean and Cryosphere in a Changing Climate (SROCC).
+We are already privileged to be home to some of the great environmental and climate change thinkers including, the Canada Research Chair (CRC) in Climate Change Impacts/Adaptation in Northern Canada, and scientists leading the next IPCC (Intergovernmental Panel on Climate Change) Special Report on the Ocean and Cryosphere in a Changing Climate (SROCC).

-Our community is charging ahead with many exciting research projects, awards and collaborations, and are teaching and studying sustainability through a broad range of courses and programs.
+Our community is charging ahead with many exciting research projects, awards, and collaborations, and is teaching and studying sustainability through a broad range of courses and programs.

 Energy and Sustainability Team

-A team within Facilities Management and Planning oversee the implementation of Carleton’s Sustainability Strategic Plan and work to co-ordinate sustainability efforts across the campus.
+We are a team within Facilities Management and Planning.
+Our role is to oversee the implementation of Carleton’s Sustainability Strategic Plan and to coordinate sustainability efforts across the campus.

-- 2014 – Comprehensive Sustainability Strategic Plan published
+February 2014 – Carleton University launches its first comprehensive Sustainability Strategic Plan